victorgarciaesgi/regle/README.md

 - Made for Vue 3 and composition API first
 - Collection validation ($each is back without performance issues)
 - Global config
-- External results improvements
 - Async rules with params
 - Easier rule declaration
-- Performances (need benchmark)

-# What is still missing from Vuelidate
+# What is not planned or reimplemented differently from Vuelidate

 - Validation groups
+- Nested validation collection

 # Documentation